 Safety and Security… that’s what many of us think of when we think of our homes.
 When it comes to your garage door, it’s the largest entryway to your home.
-If you’re garage door springs wear out, you are jeopardizing the safety and security that you value in your home.
+If your springs wear out, you are jeopardizing the safety and security that you value in your home.
 Before you call a professional in, you can do a few things to diagnose the problem yourself.
 Let’s review the steps to testing your garage door springs.

 Visual Inspection of Your Garage Door Springs